stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 ```

-Now the optimisised query can run 100s or 1000s of times faster, going from minutes to milliseconds.
+Now the optimized query can run 100s or 1000s of times faster, going from minutes to milliseconds.